ganeti/ganeti/man/hspace.rst

   are reported by RAPI as such, or that have "?" in file-based input in any numeric fields.

+-S *filename*, --save-cluster=*filename*
+  If given, the state of the cluster at the end of the allocation is saved to a file named *filename.alloc*, and if tiered allocation is enabled, the state after tiered allocation will be saved to *filename.tiered*.
+This allows re-feeding the cluster state to either hspace itself (with different parameters) or for example hbal, via the ``-t`` option.

 -t *datafile*, --text-data=*datafile*
-  The name of the file holding node and instance information (if not collecting via RAPI or LUXI).
+  Backend specification: the name of the file holding node and instance information (if not collecting via RAPI or LUXI).
 This or one of the other backends must be selected.

--S *filename*, --save-cluster=*filename*
-  If given, the state of the cluster at the end of the allocation is saved to a file named *filename.alloc*, and if tiered allocation is enabled, the state after tiered allocation will be saved to *filename.tiered*.
-This allows re-feeding the cluster state to either hspace itself (with different parameters) or for example hbal.
+The option is described in the man page **htools**(1).

 -m *cluster*
- Collect data directly from the *cluster* given as an argument via RAPI.
-If the argument doesn't contain a colon (:), then it is converted into a fully-built URL via prepending ``https://`` and appending the default RAPI port, otherwise it's considered a fully-specified URL and is used as-is.
+  Backend specification: collect data directly from the *cluster* given as an argument via RAPI.
+The option is described in the man page **htools**(1).

 -L [*path*]
-  Collect data directly from the master daemon, which is to be contacted via the luxi (an internal Ganeti protocol).
-An optional *path* argument is interpreted as the path to the unix socket on which the master daemon listens; otherwise, the default path used by ganeti when installed with *--localstatedir=/var* is used.
+  Backend specification: collect data directly from the master daemon, which is to be contacted via LUXI (an internal Ganeti protocol).
+The option is described in the man page **htools**(1).

 --simulate *description*
-  Instead of using actual data, build an empty cluster given a node description.
-The *description* parameter must be a comma-separated list of five elements, describing in order:

-  - the allocation policy for this node group (*preferred*, *allocable* or *unallocable*, or alternatively the short forms *p*, *a* or *u*)
-  - the number of nodes in the cluster
-  - the disk size of the nodes (default in mebibytes, units can be used)
-  - the memory size of the nodes (default in mebibytes, units can be used)
-  - the cpu core count for the nodes

-  An example description would be **preferred,B20,100G,16g,4** describing a 20-node cluster where each node has 100GB of disk space, 16GiB of memory and 4 CPU cores.
-Note that all nodes must have the same specs currently.

-  This option can be given multiple times, and each new use defines a new node group.
-Hence different node groups can have different allocation policies and node count/specifications.
+  Backend specification: similar to the **-t** option, this allows overriding the cluster data with a simulated cluster.
+For details about the description, see the man page **htools**(1).

 --tiered-alloc *spec*
   Besides the standard, fixed-size allocation, also do a tiered